 Because the green lights can only be seen at night, in total darkness, all photographies taken are with a long exposure, which means it is not easy at all to get a perfect shot.

 Due to changes over time and different colour spectre, the photographic result is more or less unpredictable.

 Longer exposures superimpose and therefore the sharpness of the light dancing on the sky is hard to catch.

 Shorter exposure and higher sensitivity will most of the times result in noisy grainy photos that nobody wants.

 7 Countries where Northern Light are visible

-If you wish to see the Aurora Borealis, then you have to know that it is only visible in certain countries during certain periods.
+If you wish to see the Aurora Borealis, then you have to know that Aurora might be visible only in certain countries during certain periods.

 7.1 Northern light in Iceland